techqueria/website/.github/CONTRIBUTING.md

 Try running `npm run clean` - this will delete the `dist` directory.

 You can then run `npm start` to spin up a local server.

+## Questions?

+If you have any questions, comments, concerns or general feedback, we're happy to help!

+### GitHub

+Please make a comment mentioning `@techqueria/admins` in your issue or PR and one of us will get back to you ASAP.

+### Gitter

+If you are not part of our Slack community and want to use something besides GitHub, we also have [a Gitter lobby](https://gitter.im/techqueria/Lobby).

+### Slack

+If you are part of the [Techqueria Slack workspace](https://techqueria.org/slack/), we also have a dedicated `#website` channel for discussion and a `#website-gh` for GitHub notifications.

+### Email

+If needed, there is also the option of emailing us using [organizers@techqueria.org](mailto:organizers@techqueria.org).